Scaling & Leverage

 If a standard VA wastes just 4 hours of your week through slow communication or errors, that is $2,000 a week in lost revenue.
 Over a year, that is $104,000 gone.
 This doesn't even account for the "burnout factor"—the mental exhaustion of being a bottleneck that eventually leads to missed deals and stalled growth.

-When we deploy an Executive VA, they adhere to a higher protocol designed for the high-pressure environment of 2026 business:
+When we deploy an Executive VA, they adhere to a higher protocol designed for high-pressure environments:

 • Urgent Execution: High-status founders move fast.
 Their support must move faster.